HIV Post Exposure Prophylaxis (PEP)

 Bedford Hospital GUM (link opens in new window) – details of clinic times and how to make an appointment.

-Luton and Dunstable Hospital GUM (link opens in new window) – details of clinic times and how to make an appointment.
+Luton Sexual Health (link opens in new window) – details of clinic times and how to make an appointment.

 If you need HIV PEP but cannot access a GUM department in time, hospital Accident and Emergency (A&E) departments can administer HIV PEP.
 Please phone and check before you travel to A&E.